-The impact of the proposed new dwelling, within the curtilage of Green Bank, would be to dilute its status and hierarchy within its appropriately-sized curtilage, causing consequential harm on an attribute of the World Heritage Site, which would be harmful to its Outstanding Universal Value.
-While this harm is assessed to be 'less than substantial', there would be no public benefit to balance this harm to a designated heritage asset of highest value and of international significance.
+The lower garden area of Green Bank both contributes to an appropriately-sized plot for a house of some significance within the narrative of the mills, setting it apart from the smaller, more humble dwellings and to the variety of density of the settlement, which determines the character and appearance of the conservation area.
+As directed in the pre-application advice, it has not been demonstrated that a new dwelling on the site that would not dilute the status and hierarchy of Green Bank within its appropriately-sized curtilage, causing consequential harm on an attribute of the World Heritage Site, which would be harmful to its Outstanding Universal Value.
+While this harm is assessed to be 'less than substantial', there would be no public benefit to balance this harm to a designated heritage asset of the highest value and of international significance.